Chinese Inventions that changed the world

 Printing in China

 Made possible by paper, printing, is another major contribution to civilization invented by the Chinese.
 The earliest complete printed book is the Diamond Sutra ➚ of 868CE produced by putting ink on an incised wooden block.
-Buddhist text with its repeated mantras is an ideal candidate for printing religious texts never need modification.
+Buddhist text with its repeated mantras is an ideal candidate for printing as religious texts never need modification.
 The characters are carved into wood (from boxwood or honey locust tree) and then ink rolled over the surface, paper will then take the ink to form a reverse image of the wooden block.
 Using these techniques a single block could produce 20,000 copies and 1,000 copies could be produced each day.
 A print run of one million copies was not unheard of - and this is back in the 8th century (for book excerpts rather than complete books).
-It is estimated that one popular book of the 10th century 400,000 copies still survive.
+It is thought that for one popular book of the 10th century 400,000 copies still survive.
 The use of complete hand carved wooden blocks was also ideal for printing the many standard classic texts that students needed to study in the ancient Civil Service Examination system.
 The Confucian Classics were first printed in 952CE.
 For high volume printing copper blocks were used, in this case the text was inscribed into soft clay which when hardened was used as a mold for the copper plate.
 The Peking Gazette holds the record for the oldest and longest published periodical.
 It was printed each day for about a thousand years until 1912.
 It was sent out to all magistrates and so had a very wide circulation.
 Like the London Gazette ➚ it listed the diary of events at the Imperial court including edicts and appointments.